FadyGamilM/vehicles-object-detection---computer-vision-project-phase-2/README.md

 ### The output frame we should get:
 ![required_frame](result.png)

+### The training & Testing phase with our classification model
+![1](1.png)

 ### Preparing our features vector for model training
-![1](1.png)
 ![1](2.png)
 ![1](3.png)
 ![1](4.png)